Trustworthy Systems

 Device sharing

-The sDDF is also the base for sharing devices between virtual machines and native clients.
+The sDDF is also the base for sharing devices between multiple clients, some of which might be virtual machines running a Linux guest.
 Here each device has a single driver, encapsulated either in a native component or a virtual machine, and is multiplexed securely between clients.
+The multiplexing is done by a virtualised (Virt) component, that is also responsible for address translation and cache management.

 Driver verification